xmuyulab/DreamDIA/README.md

 #### 4. output

-Dream-DIA outputs peptide and protein identification and quantification results.
+Dream-DIA-XMBD outputs peptide and protein identification and quantification results.
 An empty directory is suggested for the `--out` argument to save all of the output files.